gohugoio/hugoDocs/content/en/content-management/page-resources.md

 > [!note]
 > Resources of type `page` get `Title` etc. from their own front matter.

+src
+: (`string`) A [glob pattern](g) that matches one or more page resources by file path, relative to the page bundle.
+Required.
+When the pattern matches multiple resources, the same metadata is applied to each.

 name
 : (`string`) Sets the value returned in `Name`.